mbrezu/Cheat-JS/README.md

 ### Defining `@iife`

-Again, we'll go through the invocation, expansion and implementation for the macro.
+Again, we'll see the invocation (both JavaScript and `parse-js` AST), expansion and implementation for the macro.

 Let's recall the JavaScript for the invocation from the examples
 above: